Jupiter (god): Sources

 Marcus Terentius Varro and Verrius Flaccus (Note: The work of Verrius Flaccus is preserved through the summary of Sextus Pompeius Festus and his epitomist Paul the Deacon.) were the main sources on the theology of Jupiter and archaic Roman religion in general.
 Varro was acquainted with the libri pontificum ("books of the Pontiffs") and their archaic classifications.
 On these two sources depend other ancient authorities, such as Ovid, Servius, Aulus Gellius, Macrobius, patristic texts, Dionysius of Halicarnassus and Plutarch.

-One of the most important sources which preserve the theology of Jupiter and other Roman deities is The City of God against the Pagans by Augustine of Hippo.
+One of the most important sources that preserves the theology of Jupiter and other Roman deities is The City of God against the Pagans by Augustine of Hippo.
 Augustine's criticism of traditional Roman religion is based on Varro's lost work, Antiquitates Rerum Divinarum.
 Although a work of Christian apologetics, The City of God provides glimpses into Varro's theological system and authentic Roman theological lore in general.
 According to Augustine, Varro drew on the pontiff Mucius Scaevola's tripartite theology: